mrisen/inet-showcases/_docs/visualizer/earth/index.md

 ## About the Visualizer

+TODO: In INET, physical link activity can be visualized by including a PhysicalLinkVisualizer module in the simulation.
+Adding an IntegratedVisualizer module is also an option, because it also contains a PhysicalLinkVisualizer module.
+Physical link activity visualization is disabled by default, it can be enabled by setting the visualizer’s displayLinks parameter to true.

 The map can be displayed by including a `SceneOsgEarthVisualizer` module in the network.
-It can display the map on the 3D scene by using osgEarth, thus any part of the world can be inserted (provided there is a source for the map data).
-The use of the map requires an internet connection, and it is only available in the 3D scene.
+It can display the map on the 3D scene by using osgEarth, so any part of the world can be inserted (provided there is a source for the map data).
+The use of the map requires an internet connection (unless you use an offline data source), and it is only available in the 3D scene.

+TODO a magyarazat nagy reszet ide athozni

 ## Visualization with the Default Settings

-This example configuration demonstrates inserting the map of downtown Boston into the simulation.
+The following example shows how to insert the map of downtown Boston into a simulation.
 It can be run by choosing the `DefaultSettings` configuration from the ini file.
 It uses the following network:

 <img src="defaultnetwork.png" class="screen" />